bentoml/BentoML/docs/source/deployment/kubeflow.rst

 Deploying to Kubeflow
 =====================

-This guide demostrates how to deploy a BentoService to Kubernetes cluster with Kubeflow installed.

 Kubeflow is the machine learning toolkit for Kubernetes.
 It makes producing ML services as simple as possible from data preparation to service management.

+This guide demonstrates how to serve a scikit-learn based iris classifier model with BentoML on a Kubernetes cluster.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.

 ==============